The TRUTH About Online Dating When You’re Ready For a Relationship

 TRUTH #3.
 Online Dating Is Like The Gym

-Stepping into a gym for the first time (or even first time in a while) can be intimating.
+Stepping into a gym for the first time (or even first time in a while) can be intimidating.

 There’s so much equipment, machines, and weights.
 Knowing how to operate all that stuff can be overwhelming.

-If you’re looking for certain results (build muscle, loose weight, etc.) there’s definitely a learning curve to using everything the right way.
+If you’re looking for certain results (build muscle, lose weight, etc.) there’s definitely a learning curve to using everything the right way.

 Haven’t you seen “those” people in the gym??
 Working out so incredibly “hard” but doing everything about the exercise wrong?!